VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Results and Analysis

 \textbf{Ablation.} To further isolate contributions, we conduct ablation studies with entire knowledge sources removed.
 Removing domain-specific specifications causes F1-score to drop from 45.0\% to 40.4\% ($-$4.6\%), while removing general specifications and detailed vulnerability cases reduces it to 41.0\% ($-$4.0\%).
-Interestingly, while domain-specific specifications appear in fewer samples (73.6\% vs. 99.2\% for general specifications and detailed vulnerability cases), their contribution to performance is slightly larger.
+Interestingly, while domain-specific specifications appear in fewer samples (73.5\% vs. 99.2\% for general specifications and detailed vulnerability cases), their contribution to performance is slightly larger.
 This suggests that domain-specific specifications, when applicable, provide highly valuable domain-specific exploitation knowledge that complements the broader security knowledge captured in general knowledge.
-The VP-S metric shows a more dramatic difference: dropping from 7.4\% to 1.0\% without domain-specific specifications versus 3.7\% without general knowledge, indicating its importance for distinguishing vulnerable from patched code.
+The VP-S metric shows a more dramatic difference: dropping from 7.4\% to 1.0\% without domain-specific specifications versus 3.7\% without general knowledge, indicating its importance for distinguishing vulnerable from patched code. \begin{change} We further evaluate the contribution of dynamic specification generation.
+Instead of generating domain-specific specifications, we directly provide the retrieved CVE case descriptions to the model.
+This change reduces F1-score from 45.0\% to 36.5\%, showing that dynamic abstraction is essential.
+This result suggests that raw CVE descriptions may contain overly detailed or highly specific contextual information, whereas dynamic abstraction helps distill reusable security constraints, enabling better generalization across different vulnerability instances.